-On the basis in information available to the Company approximately 38.63% of the equity securities of the company excluding preference shares and convertible securities are held in the hands of the public.
+Base on information available to the Company, approximately 38.10% of the equity securities of the company excluding preference shares and convertible securities are held in the hands of the public.
 This is in compliance with Rule 723 of the Listing Manual of the SGX-ST which requires at least 10% of a listed issuer's equity securities to be held by the public.